-FOUR WEEKS BEFORE SURGERY

-- Start iron or vitamins if instructed by your physician. - Continue pre-operative exercises.

-TWO WEEKS BEFORE SURGERY

-- Pre-operative class and appointment with Total Joint Navigator in person or via teleconference (i.e. Zoom). - Obtain medical clearance from primary care physician or specialist, as necessary. - Stop all medications that may increase bleeding (such as Aspirin, Motrin, Advil, Vitamin E).
-Check with your physician regarding prescribed medications. - Prepare your home for your recovery. - Attend your last appointment with the surgeon.

-DAY BEFORE SURGERY

-- Receive a call from your surgeon's office telling you what time to arrive if you have not already been told. - Pack your hospital bag; remember to leave all valuables home.
-Pack lightly! - Shower the evening before surgery. - Use the special wipes on the morning of surgery as instructed at your pre-operative class/visit. - Do not eat or drink anything after midnight. - If you are on diabetic medication, do not take on the morning of surgery; you should take beta blockers and blood pressure medications if you are prescribed them prior to arriving the morning of surgery. - Review and follow all other instructions provided to you by your surgeon and the Hospital.
+FOUR WEEKS BEFORE SURGERY ☐ Start iron or vitamins if instructed by your physician.
+Continue pre-operative exercises.
+TWO WEEKS BEFORE SURGERY □ Pre-operative class and appointment with Total Joint Navigator in person or via teleconference (i.e. Zoom).
+Obtain medical clearance from primary care physician or specialist, as necessary.
+Stop all medications that may increase bleeding (such as Aspirin, Motrin, Advil, Vitamin E).
+Check with your physician regarding prescribed medications. ☐ Prepare your home for your recovery.
+Attend your last appointment with the surgeon.
+DAY BEFORE SURGERY DAT BEFORE SORGERT Receive a call from your surgeon's office telling you what time to arrive if you have not already been told. ■ Receive a call from your surgeon's office telling you what time to arrive if you have not Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
+Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
+Pack your hospital bag; remember to leave all valuables home.
+Pack lightly!
+Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
+Pack your hospital bag; remember to leave all valuables home.
+Pack lightly!
+Shower the evening before surgery.
+Receive a call from your surgeon's office telling you what time to arrive if you have not already been told.
+Pack your hospital bag; remember to leave all valuables home.
+Pack lightly!
+Shower the evening before surgery.
+Use the special wipes on the morning of surgery as instructed at your pre-operative class/visit.

-\checkmark